NCIP/caarray/README.txt

   to the caArray schema are made, because otherwise the database:reinitialize command may fail.
 * test - runs the JUnit test suite.
 * check - runs static analysis tools on the code base (currently, Checkstyle and FindBugs).
-* continuous-integration - target invoked by the CI build.
-Cleans and builds the application, runs the static analysis checks and the JUnit test suite.
+* continuous-integration - the defult target, it is invoked by jsut running ant without specifying a target from the software/build directory.
+Execution of this target cleans and builds the application, runs the static analysis checks, and runs the JUnit test suite.
-* nightly-build - target invoked by the nightly build.
-Cleans and builds the application and runs the selenium and API test suite.
+* nightly-build - this target cleans and builds the application and runs the selenium and API test suite.

 There are a number of build properties used by the build script.
 Some are defined in software/build/build.xml, and others in software/build/default.properties.
 As a rule, those build properties which may need to be overridden are put in the latter.